E4 Hagley Court North

-Responsive website designs and development techniques that creates a site or system that reacts to the size of a user’s screen.
+A web design that is responsive is coded in such a way that it will automatically change the way it is displayed based on the size of a user’s screen.
 Responsive designs will optimise a user’s browsing experience by creating a flexible and responsive web page, optimised for the device that is accessing it.

 There has been a distinct audience shift towards mobile browsing.
 Responsive design represents the simplest way to reach users across multiple devices and ensures a seamless user experience.
 With increasing preference of readers to get their online content across multiple devices (i.e. tablets and smartphones), responsive design is becoming increasingly important.

 Increasing use of the internet and proliferation of web applications on tablets and mobile devices has been the driving force behind this development.
 Traditionally users would be re-directed to a device specific site (e.g. mobile), but responsive design means one site can be implemented across all devices.

 Tablet sales are expected to exceed 320 million this year, 32.8 million users within the UK alone, then add on over 40 million users of smartphones in the UK.
 It’s not hard to see why these devices are now out producing the desktop PC by a staggering 7:1!

 All this means that responsive design has never been so important for those looking to optimise their online content.
 It comes as no surprise to us that all of Freecom’s sites are already experiencing an increase in mobile traffic, some of which are getting up to a 60% increase, a strong commercial imperative to accommodate the smaller screen size in a unified design is no longer an option, but a must.